-Thanks for visiting the Stanford University Women's Tennis scholarship and program info page.
-Here you'll have access to information about the school and details on their Women's Tennis program like who to get hold of about recruitment, names of past alumni, what scholarship opportunities can be had and ways to begin the recruiting process.
+Welcome to the Stanford University Women's Tennis scholarship and program details page.
+Here you'll receive specifics on the college and information on their Women's Tennis program like who to make contact with about recruiting, names of past alumni, what scholarship opportunities can be had and how to begin the recruiting process.

-If you are trying to get recruited it is critical to know who to get in front of - and NCSA has the info you need.
-The Assistant Women's Tennis Coach of the Stanford University Women's Tennis program is Frankie Brennan.
-Additional major personnel are:
+If you are hoping to get recruited it's important to understand who to get in front of - and NCSA provides the information you'll need.
+The of the Stanford University Women's Tennis program is Kris Vishwanathan.
+Additional essential personnel are:

-- Head Women's Tennis Coach Frankie Brennan
+- Assistant Women's Tennis Coach Frankie Brennan

-Create a Free NCSA Profile to Start Connecting with Coaches
+Build a Free NCSA Profile to Start Connecting with Coaches